treeman/jonashietala/drafts/lessons_learned_after_writing_a_book.markdown

 > A global currency

 With this high-level outline all I had to do was to fill it in.
-Yes, I know that's simplifying the reality a bit, but it's pretty close to how I wrote my book.
+Yes, I know that's simplifying the reality a bit, but it's pretty close to how I wrote my book:
-I had

-This may be difficult to do this early, but don't worry about it too much.
-You can always change them later, the point is to have a rough idea to guide you.
+I had a bunch of ideas that I turned into chapters and filled them in while revisiting the chapter and section layout.

+This approach works great inside the chapters or in a longer blog post too.
+There I organize the big points I want to make using headers and sub-headers.
+As an example, these are the headers from the post [Battling burnout][]:

+> Is it burnout, depression or both?
+> No apparent reason
+> Red flags
+> Seeking help
+> What was the actual cause?
+> Things that helped me
+> The only thing that really helped me
+> Are you ever cured?

+This approach has several advantages:

+1. Writing it down forces you to organize your thoughts (at least a bit)
+1. It helps you see the big picture and hit on the most important points
+1. Having an outline makes it easier to jump in and start writing

+   You already know what to do, just fill it in!

 # Clarity of thought translates into clear writing